Anushka-230/Anushka-230/README.md

 - 👀 I’m interested in Front-end Web development, DSA
 - 🌱 I’m currently learning Java
 - 📫 Reach me on Linkedin- https://www.linkedin.com/in/anushka-das-006011287/
-- ⚡ Skills I have learnt- Python, HTML, CSS
+- ⚡ Skills I have learnt- Python, HTML, CSS,JAvaScript

 <!---
 Anushka-230/Anushka-230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.